Content Site Still Serves Old Article After Rebuild (CDN Stale)

 Information to collect

-• Output of curl -sI <url> including age:, cache-control:, cf-cache-status: / x-vercel-cache: / x-nf-request-id:.
+• Output of curl -sI <url> including age:, cache-control:, and cf-cache-status: / x-vercel-cache: / x-nf-request-id:.

-• CDN provider and dashboard cache settings.
+• CDN provider and any Cache Rules / cache settings in the dashboard.

-• CI / deploy log showing whether a purge step ran.
+• The CI / deploy log line showing whether a purge step ran and returned "success": true.

-• DevTools > Application > Service Workers state.
+• DevTools > Application > Service workers state.

 Step-by-step fix